 If you have an active TRS account and have 10 or more years of creditable service with TRS you are vested, your primary beneficiary(ies) may choose either a monthly benefit for life or a lump-sum refund of your contributions and interest.
 The monthly benefit or lump-sum refund will be distributed according to the percentage(s) you have designated on file with TRS.
-A monthly benefit payable to the beneficiary(ies) of an active member who dies while in active service is the same benefit that would have been payable if the deceased member had retired under Plan B, Option 2 (the 100% survivorship option).
+A monthly benefit payable to the beneficiary(ies) of an active member who dies while in active service is the same benefit that would have been payable if the deceased member had retired under Plan B: Option 2.